GenerationMania: Learning to Semantically Choreograph: Methods

+Inspired by community chart authoring practices and music theory we provide an abstracted blueprint of charts instead of raw chart file formats.
+This blueprint technically abstracts the chart from the underlying music, but references the instrument classes of each sound event, at different music timescales.
+This blueprint consists of three types of knowledge that is automatically extracted from a chart: \textit{beat phase} capturing timing of sound events, \textit{challenge model} capturing the relative difficulty sections of the chart, and a \textit{relational summary} that captures the relationship between sound events in the chart.

+\textit{Beat phase} denotes the timing relationship between a sound event and its underlying music as a whole.
+We separate each interval representing a 4th musical note into sixteen typically 20ms windows.
+We assign a value between 0 and 15 for each window, 0 denoting the note being on a down beat, 8 for halfway between two down beats (8th), and so on.
+This yields a value for each sound event.

-We compute the difficulty level of each object in each chart in the training set.
-We use a rule-based technique for assessing the difficulty of each object in a chart.
-This technique is adapted from the {\em Osu!} rhythm action game.\footnote{\url{https://github.com/ppy/osu/blob/master/osu.Game.Rulesets.Mania/Difficulty/ManiaDifficultyCalculator.cs}} The difficulty for each object of a given chart is weighted sum of the {\em individual strain} and the {\em overall strain}.
-Individual strain calculates as the interval between keysounds mapped to the same control on an exponetiated scale such that short intervals have exponetially higher strain values than long intervals.
-Overall strain calculates as the number of controls that must be activated simultaneously.
-In addition, challenging patterns have prolonged effects on both strain values for objects directly after them.
-For each 0.4 second window, the maximum strain value becomes the difficulty of that window and every object receives that difficulty.
-An overall difficulty of the chart is generated by weighted sum of highest maximum strain values throughout such chart. \Mark{Is this right?}\Zhiyu{Edited.}
+We find the relative difficulty of the portion of a chart that a sound event occurs in to be an important feature in determining whether a sound event should be playable or not.
+Our \textit{challenge model} describes how difficult each part of a chart will be perceived by a human.
+We use a rule-based technique that has been used for other rhythm action games. \footnote{Adapted from the Osu! framework.
+Their reference implementation is available at \url{https://github.com/ppy/osu/tree/master/osu.Game.Rulesets.Mania/Difficulty}} We first calculate a {\em strain} value for each playable event, then max pool it over 400ms intervals.
+The strain value of each sound event is calculated as the weighted sum of {\em individual strain} and {\em overall strain}.
+Individual strain is the interval between sound events mapped to the same control on an exponentially decaying scale such that short intervals have higher strain values than long intervals.
+Overall strain is based on the number of controls that must be activated simultaneously.
+We apply the pooled strain values back to each sound event, and get a value for each event.